 Comprehensive planning is a process that brings together business and community leaders, elected officials, and government agencies.
 The Broward County Comprehensive Plan identifies goals and policies that will improve our economy and quality of life.
 The Board of County Commissioners adopts the Comprehensive Plan and amendments to keep it updated.

-The Planning and Development Management Division provides professional support to the Board in comprehensive planning and a broad range of planning services, including:
+The Urban Planning Division provides professional support to the Board in comprehensive planning and a broad range of planning services, including:

 Comprehensive Plan and Map Series Amendments